parchuric/multi-agent-python-a2a-mcp-app/README.md

-# **Multi-Agent Python Application with A2A and MCP**
+# Multi-Agent Python Application with A2A and MCP

 This project demonstrates a multi-agent system using LangChain, with support for Google's Agent-to-Agent (A2A) protocol and Model Context Protocol (MCP).

-## **Overview**
+## Overview

 This multi-agent AI system can answer different types of questions by routing them to specialized agents.
 Think of it as a team of experts working together where:

-One expert analyzes your question.\
+- One expert analyzes your question
-Another expert decides who should answer it.\
+- Another expert decides who should answer it
-Specialized experts (for weather, sports, news, stocks, or health) provide information.\
+- Specialized experts (for weather, sports, news, stocks, or health) provide information
-Another expert evaluates if the answer is complete.\
+- Another expert evaluates if the answer is complete
-A final expert puts everything together in a nice response.
+- A final expert puts everything together in a nice response

 The agents communicate using the A2A protocol, and share contextual information using MCP.

-Key Components and Flow
+## Key Components and Flow

-1. The Core Structure\
+### 1. The Core Structure

 The application is organized in these main parts:

       app/